thinkphp/Big-O-Notation/Big-O-Notation-Pattern-Matching.md

 ---

+#### Synopsis:
-### Pattern matching algorithms differ mainly by where they spend their complexity: preprocessing, searching, or skipping work.”
+Pattern matching algorithms differ mainly by where they spend their complexity: preprocessing, searching, or skipping work.